-Charity Les Amis is planning to open the Island’s first elderly and complex needs nursing care unit for Islanders with learning disabilities.
-The unit will be built in St Clement, and is expected to open at the end of 2018.
-Jersey Dementia nursing facilities are currently full and the Island faces an increasing older population, with a projected rise of 35% between 2010 and 2020.
+Charity Les Amis is planning to open the Island’s first elderly and complex needs nursing care unit for islanders with learning disabilities.
+Jersey dementia nursing facilities are currently full and the island faces an increasing older population, with a projected rise of 35% between 2010 and 2020.
 Approximately 7% of older adults will have dementia.
-Jersey has very limited capacity in long-term care for adults with complex needs; these individuals are often delayed in hospital because there is no appropriate long-term care for them in the Island.
+Jersey has very limited capacity in long-term care for adults with complex needs; these individuals are often delayed in hospital because there is no appropriate long-term care for them in the island.

 The new unit will provide long-term residential accommodation to adults with learning disabilities who have nursing needs and may have also developed complex needs or dementia.
 Les Amis staff and registered nurses will provide 24-hour care.
-Les Amis will be fundraising to furnish and equip the complex.
-It will include en suite bedrooms, a sensory room, an atrium and garden, and will be suitable for high-dependency, end-of-life care.
+Les Amis will be fundraising to furnish and equip the complex needs unit.
+It will include en suite bedrooms, a sensory room, an atrium and garden and will be suitable for high-dependency end-of-life care.
 The project has the full support of the States of Jersey Health and Social Services Department.

 If we consider that people with learning disabilities are more likely to suffer illnesses and conditions much earlier in their lives than the general population, the above statistics are very worrying for Les Amis, and the Island in general.
 It is why this new unit is not just desirable but essential.